I finally had some time to spruce up my original Crypto SEO prototype.

 When running Chainlink requests, there are core actions (like getting a webpage, parsing JSON e.t.c.), which almost all nodes should support and then there are custom ones where you can specify the server which handles that custom action (known as an adapter).
 For the time being the Google search request I wrote was running as a custom action where I specified my own API to fulfill the request.

 When it came time to deploy on the test networks and I started to look at ways to host my Chainlink node, I realised that there are a bunch of test chainlik nodes running already.
 Couldn’t I just use these?
 Well they didn’t know how to run my custom action and I didn’t want to convince the owners to add it, but maybe I could just separate my request into core jobs?
-Turns out I could: most nodes allow a simple HTTP GET, and some even supported the sleep job I needed (also known as Alarm Clock).
+Turns out I could: most nodes allow a simple HTTP GET, and some even supported the sleep

 Which was great!
 Not only do I not have to run my own Chainlink node, it’s also making the whole Dapp slightly more decentralized by enabling any node to fulfill the request.

-When making calls to Chainlink Oracles, you need to pay for your request by transferring LINK tokens from the requesting contract to them.
+tokens from the requesting contract to them.
 In the prototype, I skipped over this, but wanted to consider what a sustainable solution would look like.

-The two obvious solutions: charge users a fee in ethereum which can be used to finance the LINK needed by the contract or ask the users to transfer the LINK to the contract directly.
-Because the first approach relies on maintaining the contract by constantly filling it up with LINK, I opted for the latter.
+to the contract directly.
+Because the first approach relies on maintaining the contract by constantly filling it up with LINK

 Tests